What is Tezos (XTZ)? Is it worth investing in XTZ in 2021? Will Tezos overtake crypto giants, such as Bitcoin and Ethereum?

-This doesn’t mean that trading XTZ in 2021 is a bad idea: it just means that you should do your own research and analyse the risk to reward ratio of XTZ to decide if possible rewards outweigh potential risks.
+This doesn’t mean that trading XTZ in 2021 is a bad idea: it just means that you should do your research and analyse the risk to reward ratio of XTZ to decide if the possible rewards outweigh potential risks.

 If you decide to add XTZ to your portfolio, you’ll be pleased to know that with eToro, you can buy and sell cryptocurrencies and trade CFDs of up to 90+ crypto pairs.

 You should not invest more than 1-2% of your funds for investing in Tezos.
 Don’t put all your money for investing into one crypto, and don’t invest the money you need to live!